ekuiter/scion-android/USAGE.md

 Push the “Set endhost directory” button.
 In the dialog that appears, navigate to your endhost's `endhost` directory and press “OK”.
 Your notification drawer should now have a new permanent entry called “Sciond service”.
 The log files defined in the aforementioned config files should now get populated and not contain error messages.

-## Testing connectivity with pingpong
+## Testing connectivity with scmp
-In the text box, put in command line parameters for a call to the pingpong application.
+In the text box, put in command line parameters for a call to the scmp application.
 These should be newline-separated and _must_ include the `-sciond` and `-dispatcher` flags.
 Since all calls set [the app's files dir](https://developer.android.com/reference/android/content/Context.html#getFilesDir()) as the working directory and the dispatcher and sciond place their sockets relative to that, these should be relative paths.
-It is also advised to set the `-count` flag to a non-zero value since there is currently no way to gracefully interrupt the pingpong process, once started.
+It is also advised to set the `-c` flag to a non-zero value since there is currently no way to gracefully interrupt the scmp process, once started.
 An example configuration would look as follows (mind the newlines!):
 ```
+echo
 -local
 [endhost address]
 -remote
-19-ffaa:0:1303,[141.44.25.144]:40002
--count
+19-ffaa:0:1303,[0.0.0.0]
+-c
 1
 -sciond
 run/shm/sciond/default.sock
 -dispatcher
 run/shm/dispatcher/default.sock
 ```
-Tap the “Start pingpong” button to test your endhost's connectivity.
+Tap the “Start scmp” button to test your endhost's connectivity.
 You should notice movement in your log files.
-With access to your endhost's logcat, you could even see pingpong's stdout and stderr outputs.
+With access to your endhost's logcat, you could even see scmp's stdout and stderr outputs.
+If after some seconds, there is a notification titled “Scmp service” mentioning “Scmp returned with value 0”, you have SCION connectivity.